 You cover all your expenses, but no matter how much you earn, there is never any extra left.
 This often leads to the belief that there is never going to be enough money for you to have money to spare to save or invest.

 If this sounds like you, learn to pay yourself first.
 This means putting aside a set amount of money for a savings or investing account from your main account as soon as your salary lands there.

 "If I won the lottery, I'd live my dream life."

-Did you know that statistics show 70% of lottery winners end up broke and a third go on to declare bankruptcy?
+Did you know that statistics show that many lottery winners end up broke or even go on to declare bankruptcy?

 Yet many of us dream of winning the lottery and believe that the life of our dreams is behind just a correctly guessed bet.
 If you think this way, what would you do if you won the lottery?
 Would you quit your job and travel the world?
 Would you start your own business that you’ve always wanted?
 Or could you start building your dream life here and now, without that lottery win?